INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 User Manual
 ===========
-This page covers how to use RabbitMQ FMU (RMQFMU), whereas the internal workins are described in Developer Manual.
+This page covers how to use RabbitMQ FMU (RMQFMU), whereas the internal workings are described in Developer Manual.
 The two parts described are: The structure of a message and how to configure properties of RMQFMU via the modelDescription file.

 **NOTE: As the Model Description file itself is parsed by RMQFMU, a copy has to be placed inside the resources folder.**